pbx0/coreos-kubernetes/Documentation/kubernetes-on-vagrant.md

 By default, Calico network policy is disabled.
 To enable it, change the line `export USE_CALICO=false` to `export USE_CALICO=true` in both the `../generic/controller-install.sh` and the `../generic/worker-install.sh` scripts.

+Also by default, the container runtime used is docker.
+To use rkt as the container runtime, change the line `export CONTAINER_RUNTIME=docker` to `export CONTAINER_RUNTIME=rkt` in both the `../generic/controller-install.sh` and the `../generic/worker-install.sh` scripts.
+Additionally, make sure the `update_channel` is set to `alpha` in your `config.rb` file.

 Ensure the latest CoreOS vagrant image will be used by running `vagrant box update`.

 Then run `vagrant up` and wait for Vagrant to provision and boot the virtual machines.